AVSLab/basilisk/src/fswAlgorithms/imageProcessing/opticalFlow/opticalFlow.rst

 A mask is applied to the images when used for Shi-Tomasi feature detection in order to constrain the feature detection to the disk, and avoid sharp edges at the limb.
 This done using the following steps:

- * First the contours are found and drawn on an image.
+ * First the distance transform of the input is computed providing the distance of each point to the dark background
- * Second the main contour is filled with black
+ * Second the image is thresholded
- * Third the image is blured and thresholded to remove roughness on the limb
+ * Third the image is eroded by a masking value (eroding away N pixels from the edge of the limb)
- * Finally the edge is dilated to increase the margin off the limb
+ * Finally the mask is converted to the correct type
- * The bitwise_not version of this final image is the mask to be placed on the image

 The module outputs a message containing the key point pairs between two sets of images and the relevant information for each image.